Canner/wren-engine/README.md

 ## 🚀 Get Started

-Check out our latest documentation to get a [quick start](https://docs.getwren.ai/engine/get_started/quickstart).
+Check out our latest documentation to get a [Quick start](https://docs.getwren.ai/engine/get_started/quickstart).

 ## 🙌 How to build?